 Before the paper settled in its place, I made sure it was aligned with the top of the candle as precisely as possible.
 Then I smoothed out the paper and got rid of any bubbles.

 Once the first area was done, I turned the candle around and spread some more Mod Podge.
-Then once again I placed the paper and smoothed it out with my fingers to get rid of the bubbles.
+I again placed the paper and smoothed it out with my fingers to get rid of the bubbles.

-Now here is another hint for you: keep your fingers clean.
-Meaning that if you get Mod Podge on your finger tips, just quickly clean them with a dry cloth.
+Now here is another hint for you: keep your fingers clean!
+If you get Mod Podge on your finger tips, just quickly clean them with a dry cloth.
 Otherwise your fingers will become sticky, and that will either create a mess on the decoupage paper, or make it hard to work while handling the paper.
-So clean and dry fingertips are the key for an easier decoupage process.
+So clean and dry fingertips are the key for an easier decoupage candle process.

-Next, I started tidying the bottom and the top of the candles.
-As I wanted the tops look really neat, I cut any excess paper with my snippers.
+Next, I tidied the bottom and the top of the candles.
+As I wanted the tops to look really neat, I cut any excess paper with my snippers.

 And with the bottoms, I just applied a little bit of Mod Podge to the ends of the paper, and I bent the paper with my fingers, so it would be glued to the bottom.

-Method No. 2: Spreading the glue on the paper
+Decoupage Candle Method No. 2 – Spreading the glue on the paper

 I again poured some Mod Podge into a small bowl, as that makes it easier to work with.

-Then, using a sponge brush, I started spreading the Mod Podge on the back of the paper.
+Then, using a sponge brush, I spread the Mod Podge on the back of the paper.
 Again, I used a moderate amount of Mod Podge – not too much nor too little.

 Next, I placed my paper carefully on the candle…